Shine (Daniel Peixoto EP)

-Shine is the first EP released by Brazilian singer Daniel Peixoto and was released on June, 2011, by French label AbatJour Records.
+Shine is the first EP released by Brazilian singer Daniel Peixoto and was released in June 2011, by French label AbatJour Records.
 Peixoto was chosen "Artist of the Week" in voting of MTV IGGY from New York City.

 The single "Eu Só Paro Se Cair" peaked at number ten on the German Airplay Chart.
 "Shine" became single on February 16, 2013 with a videoclip shot in the tropical beaches of Fortaleza.